RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2025-12-31: "There are two ways of spreading light: to be the candle or the mirror that reflects it." -Edith Wharton
   >In a work environment, we often feel pressure to be the "candle" (the one with the big ideas, the leader, the innovator).
 This quote validates the "mirror" -- the person who supports, reflects excellence, and amplifies the good work of others.
 - 2026-01-05: "Be more concerned with your character than your reputation, because your character is what you really are, while your reputation is merely what others think you are." -John Wooden, Legendary Basketball Coach
+- 2026-01-06: "Your talent determines what you can do.
+Your motivation determines how much you are willing to do.
+Your attitude determines how well you do it." -Lou Holtz
+-